 Store the rolls in a plastic bag to help keep them from drying out.

 The cooled dinner rolls can be frozen in a plastic bag for up to 6 months.
-To use, allow them to defrost and then either warm them in the microwave or place them on a baking tray in a hot oven for about 5 minutes.
+To use, allow them to defrost and warm them in the microwave or place them on a baking tray in a hot oven for about 5 minutes.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

-The recipe
+📋The recipe

 No-knead soft dinner rolls